Photo Finish Records

 Reviewed by: Jonathan Andre

 McKenna Grace has been in and around our movie screens for years.
-In my own honest opinion, McKenna’s the next Dakota Fanning (or maybe even Elle), as she (and other younger stars like Kiernan Shipka and Millie Bobby Brown) reminds us all, of the quality and calibre of young stars around the world, and the talent these people possess which is indeed uncanny and remarkable to say the least.
+In my own honest opinion, McKenna’s the next Dakota Fanning (or maybe even Elle), as she (and other young stars like Kiernan Shipka and Millie Bobby Brown) reminds us all, of the quality and calibre of young stars around the world, and the talent these people possess which is indeed uncanny and remarkable to say the least.
 Here’s hoping these young stars (especially young girls and young women) stay grounded in the years to come (and not become like other former child stars who are speaking up now against their own treatment when they were young- see Alyson Stoner’s own revealing interview with Christy Carlson Romano in a podcast below).
 And while we can respect and admire McKenna for her acting chops, this is not the purpose of this ‘review’ of sorts, but rather, here we see and discover a whole new talent that McKenna has in her proverbial bag of ‘arrows’- her ability to sing.
-While she’ll still be reminded first and foremost as an actress in years to come; she has released 3 songs to date- ‘Haunted House’, ‘do all my friends hate me’ and her most recent, ‘You Ruined Nirvana’.
-With all these three songs being nothing but different from each other musically and even thematically; McKenna manages to utilise each of these songs’s musical differences to her own strength, reminding us of how versatile a pop singer she really is, and to really heighten and strengthen her own talent as an emerging force within the pop music industry.
+While she’ll still be reminded first and foremost as an actress in years to come; she has released 4 songs to date- ‘Haunted House’, ‘do all my friends hate me’ and ‘You Ruined Nirvana’ are all in a review that I wrote not that long ago, while McKenna this last week unveiled her most recent song ‘Post Party Trauma’.
+With all these four songs being nothing but different from each other musically and even thematically; McKenna manages to utilise each of these songs’s musical differences to her own strength, reminding us of how versatile a pop singer she really is, and to really heighten and strengthen her own talent as an emerging force within the pop music industry.
 Is she the next Olivia Rodrigo, musically, after Olivia herself?
-Only time will tell, but the way these three songs are delivering to us so far…maybe.
+Only time will tell, but the way these songs are delivering to us so far…maybe.

 RIYL: Sabrina Carpenter, Sofia Carson, Dove Cameron, OneRepublic, Taylor Swift, Avril Lavigne, Alanis Morrissette, Olivia Rodrigo